yurii-shkoropad/avr-cheat-sheet/projects/external-led/readme.md

 # External led
-In this project external LED of Arduino UNO board will toggle.
+In this project external LED will toggle on Arduino UNO board.

 ## Circuit
 ![circuit](./circuit.svg)